Azure Cosmos DB integrated cache - Overview

 The easiest way to configure either session or eventual consistency for all reads is to set it at the account-level.
 However, if you would only like some of your reads to have a specific consistency, you can also configure consistency at the request-level.

-Write requests with other consistencies will still populate the cache, but in order to read from the cache the request must have either session or eventual consistency.
+Write requests with other consistencies still populate the cache, but in order to read from the cache the request must have either session or eventual consistency.

 MaxIntegratedCacheStaleness is the maximum acceptable staleness for cached point reads and queries, regardless of the selected consistency.
 The